aaagab/nargs/readme.md

   def get_default_theme():
     return dict()

+  def get_documentation(self, output, filenpa=None, wsyntax=False):
+    return str

   def get_metadata_template():
     return dict()

-  def get_documentation(self, output, filenpa=None, wsyntax=False):
-    return str
 ```

 **WARNING**: Nargs class attributes starting with an underscore are either internal fields or internals functions and user should ignore them.
 Internal attributes may be changed at anytime without being considered a breaking change.
 Internal attributes are also not documented.

 ### Nargs \_\_init__

+- **args**: This parameter provides arguments definition to Nargs. `args` accepts a dict (see also [Arguments Definition](#arguments-definition)).
+- **auto_alias_prefix**: If user does not set an alias for an argument in the definition, then the alias is auto-generated.
+User can choose what is the default prefix from this list `["", "+", "-", "--", "/", ":", "_"]` with option `auto_alias_prefix` i.e. `my-alias, +my-alias, -my-alias, --my-alias, /my-alias, :my-alias, _my-alias`.
+- **auto_alias_style**: If the alias is auto-generated from the argument name then several style are possible for instance for an argument name `my_alias` the following auto-alias style can be provided with option `auto_alias_style`:
+    - **camelcase**: i.e. myAlias
+    - **camelcase-hyphen**: i.e. my-Alias
+    - **lowercase**: i.e. myalias
+    - **lowercase-hyphen**: i.e. my-alias
+    - **pascalcase**: i.e. MyAlias
+    - **pascalcase-hyphen**: i.e. My-Alias
+    - **uppercase**: i.e. MYALIAS
+    - **uppercase-hyphen**: i.e. MY-ALIAS
 - **builtins**: This parameter allows to select which [built-in arguments](#built-in-arguments) are going to be added to user program.
-User can add any built-in arguments from list`["cmd", "help", "usage"]`.
-If `builtins` is None then all four built-in arguments are added.
-If `builtins` is an empty list then no built-in arguments are added.
+User can add any built-in arguments from list`["cmd", "help", "usage", "version"]`.
+If `builtins` is None or an empty list built-in arguments are omitted.
 If only some built-in arguments are selected then only these selected built-in arguments are added to user's program.
-- **cached_dfn**: This parameter helps speeding-up arguments command-line parsing by using cached arguments definition data. `cached_dfn` accepts either a JSON string, a dict, a .json file, or a .pickle file.
-If either provided .json file or provided .pickle file does not exist then Nargs will create the cache file by automatically calling Nargs().dump() with the file as argument for filenpa.
-The JSON string, dict, .json file, or .pickle file must have been generated from `Nargs().dump()` otherwise an unexpected error is triggered.
-If `cached_dfn` data exists then Nargs uses that data as arguments' definition instead of generating the cached-definition. `cached_dfn` relative paths are resolved according to `Nargs()` class caller file path and not user current directory on the command-line.
-It allows to keep cached_dfn dump files in the project.
-Definition is not needed anymore when `cached_dfn` points to existing cached data. **Warning**: when `cached_dfn` is set any changes to definition is ignored.
-In other words `cached_dfn` is generally set when application is packed for production release (see also [Nargs dump](#nargs-dump) or [Arguments Definition](#arguments-definition)).
-- **definition**: This parameter provides arguments definition to Nargs.
-Parameter is ignored if cached_dfn has been provided with cached data. `definition` accepts either, a dict, or a .json/.yaml/.yml file path (relative or absolute).
-Relative path is relative to `Nargs()` class caller file path (see also [Arguments Definition](#arguments-definition)). `definition` can be an empty dictionary. `definition` is set to an empty dictionary when it equals `None`.
+- **cache_file**: This parameter provides a file path to cache Nargs options.
+Default value is `nargs-dump.json`.
+Cache file path can be relative or absolute.
+Relative path is relative to `Nargs()` class caller file path.
+User can choose either `.json` or `.pickle` extension to cache Nargs options once they have been parsed.
+There are 3 main elements that are checked to recreate the cache file: options provided with Nargs(), gpm.json file for metadata, and an options file.
+If any of these three elements are modified then the cache file is recreated.
+If cache file already exists and none of the three elements have been modified then nargs options are extracted from the cache file instead of being parsed with Nargs module.
+Caching improves speed when parsing because it allows having all the options and arguments definition grammar checked only once.
+JSON format is the safest and PICKLE format maybe the fastest because unlike JSON cache, arguments definition objects are already stored in the PICKLE cache.
+However PICKLE file may be compromised.
+- **char_prefix**: When creating an argument definition a `chars` option allows to select chars for concatenated aliases. char prefix is a special alias prefix that indicates the beginning of concatenated aliases .i.e `-aef` where `a`, `e`, and `f` are all independent argument that are written with concatenated notation.
+Prefix `-` is the char prefix.
+User can select the char prefix from this list `["+", "-", "--", "/", ":", "_"]`.
+The char prefix can't be also part of an alias prefix.
+It means that if char prefix is `-` then user won't be able to set `auto_alias_prefix` with prefix `-` or user won't be able to add create an alias with prefix `-`.
-- **metadata**: This parameter accepts a dictionary that helps populating built-in arguments, usage and help.
+- **metadata**: This parameter accepts a dictionary that helps populating built-in arguments, usage, help, and version.
 User can get common metadata fields with Nargs function `Nargs.get_metadata_template()`.
 Any metadata field that is null or empty is discarded.
 Provided fields are trimmed.
 Program fields `name` and `executable` are mandatory and they need to be provided in metadata parameter i.e. `Nargs(metadata=dict(name="My Program", executable="prog"))`.  (see also [built-in arguments](#built-in-arguments))
-- **pretty**: This parameter sets Nargs `pretty` mode to True or False.
-When set to True, it prints colored usage and colored help on the command-line.
+- **options_file**: This parameter allows to provide all the Nargs options from a file.
+It is the prefered method to provide `args` option. options_file must be a `.json/.yaml/.yml` file path (relative or absolute).
+Relative path is relative to `Nargs()` class caller file path (see also [Arguments Definition](#arguments-definition)).
+When options are provided in options file and also from `Nargs()` parameters then all options are extracted first from the options file and then options from `Nargs()` parameters overload same options from options file or options are just added if absent from options file. `options_file` can be omitted.
+In order to use .yaml/.yml options file, user and end-user needs to `pip install pyyaml`.
+PyYAML import statement is only triggered if a YAML file is provided.
+In other words users only using JSON definition file do not need to install PyYAML.
+Only safe_load is used to parse a YAML options file.
+YAML file reveals to be 300x times slower using PyYAML 5.4.1 safe_load, than parsing JSON file, according to a quick benchmark test.
+However Nargs options are cached so a slower parsing time for options YAML file may only appears once before it is cached.
+YAML is the preferred format to write options file because of its shorter syntax and commenting capabilities.
+- **path_etc**: User can provide the configuration directory of the application with this option.
+If `path_etc` is provided then a builtin `path_etc` is appended to the builtins list.
+It creates a builtin argument that allows end-user to get the application configuration path i.e. `myprog.py --path-etc`.
+- **pretty_help**: If set to True usage and help are printed with colors in terminal as set by default theme or user theme.
+- **pretty_msg**: If set to True system message are printed with colors and symbols in terminal.
 - **substitute**: This parameter sets Nargs `substitute` mode to True or False.
 If `substitute=True` commnand-line strings that match regex `(?:__(?P<input>input|hidden)__|__((?P<input_label>input|hidden)(?::))?(?P<label>[a-zA-Z][a-zA-Z0-9]*)__)` may be substituted either by user input or environment variables values.
 Regex rules are:
     - strings start with double underscore
     - strings finish with double underscore